 Students may earn college credit by examination through the College Level Examination Program (CLEP), Advanced Placement (AP) Tests, special credit examinations, and the Web Computer Adaptive Placement Exam (WebCAPE) administered by the Department of World Languages and Cultures.
 Students are ineligible to earn credit by examination in a lower level course in a sequence of courses after they have completed a higher level course in the sequence.
 Credits may not be earned through CLEP or other examinations that duplicate credit previously earned.
 Students are not eligible to earn credit through an examination if they have withdrawn from an equivalent course after the midpoint of the semester.
 Credit earned by examination does not apply to the last 30 hours, which must be earned at Drake.
 More information is available on the Admission's AP, IB and CLEP Credit webpage.

 Course waivers are not allowed.
 Students may request the substitution of course work for requirements through the Exception to Program Policy Form.
 In addition, students may request the completion of course work from another institution by submitting the Transfer Credit Request Form.
-Pre-pharmacy students under the Drake PharmD Difference are not able to transfer in required math and science course work once they begin at Drake.
+Pre-Occupational Therapy and Pre-Athletic Training students under the Occupational Therapy Doctorate Connection and Master of Athletic Training Connection and Pre-pharmacy students under the Drake PharmD Difference are not able to transfer in required math and science course work once they begin at Drake.

 Those students who have attained academic excellence and high scholastic achievements on the basis of their cumulative grade point average at Drake shall be recognized in the commencement program and at commencement ceremonies by the following academic honors:

 Cum Laude..........................................GPA from 3.50 - 3.69